 2) a better-known fact: don’t open it until you’re ready to use it

 Don’t open the filo until you have all your components in place.
-While filo doesn’t dry out quite as quickly as most guides claim, it does indeed dry out after a certain period.
+While filo doesn’t dry out quite as quickly as most guides claim, it does indeed dry out after a few minutes.
 So don’t stress, but do have everything ready to go, and be ready to work efficiently.

 3) a hot take: don’t use a damp cloth, and don’t worry about covering the whole stack

 While you should keep your filo covered while you work with it, don’t use a damp cloth, and don’t stress about keeping the whole stack covered.
 Instead of a damp cloth, I like to use the plastic sheet it (usually) comes wrapped in.
-If you use a slightly-too-damp cloth, your layers will stick to each other.
+I find that using a damp cloth sometimes results in the filo sticking to itself—it can be hard to have just the right amount of dampness to prevent over-hydrating those delicate layers.

-I just divide the dough in half (or thirds), fold up one half, wrap it with the plastic sheet it came in, and set it aside while I work on the first half.
-You should have plenty of time to work with the first half, and your second half will be fresh as a daisy once you’re ready for it.
-If you’d like to work at a more leisurely pace, feel free to wrap up 2/3 or 3/4.
+I just divide the dough in thirds, fold up the two-thirds I’m not immediately using, wrap it with the plastic sheet it came in, and set it aside while I work on the first third.
+You should have plenty of time to work with the first third, and the rest will be fresh as a daisy once you’re ready for it.

 - Prep Time: 40 minutes